mayakraft/SVG/readme.md

 ## Import / Export

-It's possible to download the current state of the SVG, or load from file.
+It's possible to save the current state of the SVG, or load from file.

-* `download(svg, filename)`
+* `save(svg, filename)`
 * `load(input, callback)`

 # Usage